londongustofson/Instacart_Final_Project/README.md

 which is not too granular or too general.

 Main findings in descriptives are summarized in the deck.
 For modeling, we found 5 user segments, and did persona analysis to understand user attributes.
-We have suggested Instacart to keep conducting qualitative study to have a closer look at the user groups to understand their specific needs and develop their product.